Brazilian cruzeiro (1967–1986): Banknotes

 Provisional banknotes with denominations of 10, 50 and 100 cruzeiros issued by Thomas de la Rue and denominations of 500, 1000 and 5000 cruzeiros issued by the American Bank Note Company were overstamped with the equivalent value in cruzeiros novos and remained legal tender after being officially overstamped by Central Bank of Brazil with their value in new currency, 1/1000 of their face value until its replacement.

 In addition, banknotes of 10,000 cruzeiros, made to order abroad and which were released into circulation in 1966, were issued in most cases with the aforementioned equivalence stamp, with only a few series issued by the American Bank Note Company not being overstamped with value of 10 cruzeiros novos.

 Such banknotes, together with those issued in the previous standard, were replaced by coins in the values of 1, 2, 5, 10, 20 and 50 centavos that began to be issued in 1967, as well a new coin of 1 cruzeiro and new banknotes that came to be issued mainly by Casa da Moeda do Brasil in amounts of 1, 5, 10, 50 and 100 cruzeiros from 1970 to 1980.
 At the time the word "novo" was absent from the coins and banknotes launched, as already anticipated in Resolution 47, which would establish the new currency.

-In order to define the new graphic design of the new Cruzeiro banknotes to be issued by the Casa da Moeda do Brasil, a contest was held to choose the graphic design for the new banknotes, with the participation of several Brazilian designers, such as Alexandre Wollner, Waldir Gramado, Benedito de Araujo Ribeiro, Petrarca Amenta, Zélio Bruno da Trindade, Gustavo Goebel Wayne Rodrigues and Ludivico Martino.
+To define the new graphic design of the new Cruzeiro banknotes to be issued by the Casa da Moeda do Brasil, a contest was held to choose the graphic design for the new banknotes, with the participation of several Brazilian designers, such as Alexandre Wollner, Waldir Gramado, Benedito de Araujo Ribeiro, Petrarca Amenta, Zélio Bruno da Trindade, Gustavo Goebel Wayne Rodrigues and Ludivico Martino.
 The contest was won by Aloísio Magalhães, whose work presented constitutes a renewal and a substantial change in the banknotes, which would be issued in the country.

 Aloísio would be responsible for the graphic design of the banknotes of the first family of the "new" Cruzeiro, which would be issued from 1970 to 1980, with the original values of 1, 5, 10, 50 and 100 cruzeiros, with the addition of the 500 cruzeiros in 1972 with motivation related to the ethnic formation of the Brazilian people, as well as the second family of banknotes, whose cornerstone was the 1000 cruzeiros note from 1978, which would be released in 1981 with values of 100, 200, 500 and 5000 cruzeiros, in addition to a redesign of the 1000 cruzeiros banknote, with banknotes of 100, 200 and 500 cruzeiros being issued until 1984 and banknotes of 1000 and 5000 cruzeiros were issued until 1985, exceeding their lifetime of the designer, who died in 1982.